FluxML/Mjolnir.jl/README.md

 However, it avoids several of the downsides of those systems.
 It supports arbitrary Julia types (not just 'tensors' but also strings and structs).
 It supports value-dependent control flow as it can encode branches in the trace.
 Side effects do not need to be evaluated at compile time.
+It can enforce its assumptions (i.e. referential transparency) rather than making the user responsible for them, and can generate diagnostics when there are issues.
 Mjolnir can thus compile a much wider range of Julia programs than OO approaches.

 ```julia
 julia> function pow(x, n)